WangYuzhe/PoLIM-Polythermal-Land-Ice-Model/README.md

 Zhang Tong (Fluid Dynamics and Solid Mechanics Group, Los Alamos National Laboratory, USA. zhgtong@gmail.com)

 ## Descriptions
-PoLIM is a 2D flowband thermomechanical ice flow model.
-It uses Blatter-Pattyn higher-order approximations and describes the energy transportation using the enthalpy method.
-It is designed for modeling the dynamics of mountain glaciers, and can be used to model the polythermal structures of moutain glaciers.
+PoLIM is a 2D first-order flowband thermomechanical ice flow model.
+It is designed for modeling the dynamics and thermodynamics of mountain glaciers particularly for polythermal glaciers.

-PoLIM is validated by the ISMIP-HOM benchmark experiments and Kleiner's enthalpy benchmark experiments.
-PoLIM also implements the Schoof-Hewitt water transportation scheme in temperate ice and a cavity-sheet subglacial hydrology model.
+PoLIM has been verified by standard benchmark problems, including the ISMIP-HOM experiments, the enthalpy benchmark experiments, and the SHMIP experiments.
+PoLIM shows good performances and agrees well with these benchmark results, indicating its robust capability of simulating the thermomechanical behaviors of glaciers.

 ## Features
+* PoLIM simplifies the momentum balance using the Blatter–Pattyn approximation.
-* PoLIM implements an enthalpy-based thermal model which is particularly convenient to simulate the dynamics of polythermal glaciers.
+* PoLIM implements an enthalpy formulation of the energy balance equation.
-* PoLIM includes a drainage model to simulate the water transport in the temperate ice layer driven by gravity.
+* PoLIM includes a scheme for gravity-driven drainage of water in temperate ice.
-* PoLIM includes a subglacial hydrology model to simulate the subglacial water pressure for the coupling with the basal sliding law.
+* PoLIM couples a cavity-sheet type subglacial hydrology model to ice dynamics.

 ## Citation